noam87/DOTfiles/README.md

 This will create a new Xmonad login session that you can choose from in the Ubuntu login screen dropdown.

+### 4 - Initialize Vim Plugins

+The vim plugins are setup as git submodules.
+To initialize them, `cd` into the `DOTfiles` directory and issue the following commands:

+    $ git submodule init
+    $ git submodule update

 ## Update and Backup

 Since this folder is a git repo, all you have to do to get updates is use `git